Book a Call

 Slow loading

 A slow site can feel like watching paint dry.
 Roughly 40% of visitors leave if your page takes longer than three seconds to load, and Google uses speed as a ranking factor.
-Upgrading images, reducing HTTP requests, and enabling browser caching are just a few redesign moves that can improve performance.
+Upgrading images, reducing HTTP requests, and enabling browser caching are just a few redesigns moves that can improve performance.
+Beyond that, sluggish performance can hurt conversions and frustrate mobile users with data speeds.
+Testing page speeds on tools like Google PageSpeed Insights or GTmetrix can help you spot problem areas.
+Even minor fixes like optimising images often lead to gains.

 Poor or outdated design